gagolews/clustering-benchmarks/.devel/sphinx/index.md

 types as well as filter out the systematically disappointing ones**.

-A common approach is to run the algorithms on a variety of benchmark datasets and compare their outputs to the reference, ground truth groupings that are provided by experts.
+A common approach is to run the algorithms on a variety of benchmark datasets and **compare their outputs to the reference, ground truth groupings that are provided by experts**.